By Fred Evans – June 8, 2017

 Livermore made the observation that, between the close and open of trade, any important news that is given out is usually in harmony with the line of least resistance.
 The trend has been established before the news is published.
 In a bull market, all the bearish news is ignored and all the bullish news is exaggerated.

 As you read this, remember that Livermore was a speculator.
 A speculator is not an investor!
-His objective is not to secure a steady return on his money, or a good rate of interest, but to profit by either a rise or fall in the price of whatever he may be speculating in.
+His objective is not to secure a steady return on his money, or a good rate of interesting, but to profit by either a rise or fall in the price of whatever he may be speculating in.

 Jesse Livermore made and lost millions of dollars countless times during his career.
 Each time he lost he made a note of what he had done, or not done, that led to the loss.
 Of specific note, he said: